oscarotero/psr7-middlewares/README.md

     //Write directly in the response's body
     $response->getBody()->write('Hello '.$name);

-    //or echo the output (it will be captured and passed to body stream) echo 'Hello world';
+    //or echo the output (it will be captured and writted into body) echo 'Hello world';

     //or return a string